defold/doc/docs/en/tutorials/magic-link.md

 end
 ```

-Now, the magic block will spawn two "magic_fx" game objects upon message "make_magic".
+Now, the magic block will spawn two `magic_fx` game objects upon message `make_magic`.
 Each will rotate in opposite direction creating a nice color dance inside the blocks.
-We also add an additional sprite to *block.go* with the image *magic-sphere_layer4.png*.
+We also add an additional sprite to *`block.go`* with the image *`magic-sphere_layer4.png`*.
 This image is put at a Z higher than the spawned effect and draw the shell or "cover" of the magic sphere.

 ![Cover sprite](images/magic-link/linker_cover.png)

-Note that we must add a *Factory* component to the block game object and tell it to use our *magic_fx.go* game object as *Prototype*.
+Note that we must add a *Factory* component to the block game object and tell it to use our *`magic_fx.go`* game object as *Prototype*.
 The block script need also to listen to messages `lights_on` and `lights_off` and propagate them down to the spawned objects.
 Note that the spawned objects need to be deleted when the block is deleted.
 This is taken care of in the block's `final()` function.
-All this happens in *block.script*.
+All this happens in *`block.script`*.

 ```lua
 -- block.script